zonemaster/zonemaster/docs/internal-documentation/templates/specifications/tests/Template01.md

 > > This section contains the detailed steps to execute the test case.
 The steps
 > > should be as explicit as possible to avoid that different implementations or
-> > executions do different interpretations or assumptions.
+> > executions make different interpretations or assumptions.
 > >
 > > The steps should be written in such a way that it is reasonably possible to
 > > use them to execute the test case manually using tools such as [`dig`].
 It